This article is part of a larger series on How to Do Payroll.

 Processing payroll in Kansas is less complicated than in some other states, like California.
 Kansas has only one state-specific payroll form and doesn’t have local taxes.
 Its payroll laws mostly follow federal guidelines and should be a straightforward process.

 However, although doing payroll in Kansas isn’t as involved as other states, it can still be time-consuming and risky to process by hand.
-Payroll software like Gusto will withhold and file your payroll taxes as well as remit them to applicable tax agencies.
-If its reps ever make a mistake that results in a penalty or fine, Gusto will cover it.
+Payroll software like QuickBooks Payroll will withhold and file your payroll taxes as well as remit them to applicable tax agencies.
+If its reps ever make a mistake that results in a penalty or fine, QuickBooks Payroll will cover it.
 And it provides direct deposit at no additional cost.
-Sign up today for a 30-day free trial.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Kansas